 Just because someone stays by your side (imagine those couples who have been married for 50 plus years), doesn’t mean that it is a good thing.
 That doesn’t mean your fear of abandonment or abandonment issues won’t be triggered.

 Just because someone stays with you for 50 years doesn’t mean you don’t resent each other, because you’ve been stripping each other of value and abusing each other for half a century.
 (No no, never known a couple like that….or have I?)

 I think we’ve all known a couple like that.
 If you think about it, I’m sure you have too.

 It’s not that we need someone to never leave or be away from us.

-It’s more that we need to value our sadness (related to the void left by a man when he’s away or focused on his mission), in order to be in love.
+It’s more that we need to value our sadness (sadness related to the void left by a man when he’s away on his mission for example), in order to be in love.
 In order to be feminine.
 In order to be a woman.

 Sometimes it may be.
 But not if you want deep polarity and deep intimacy; not if you do want a man to be attached to you, too.